Chem-Star/Easy-Link-V2/README_HandlingErrors.md

 ## Invalid Payloads - Pre Staging

 These errors occur when the payload is able to be de-serialized by Salesforce, however, there are fields with invalid data that can be caught with a preliminary check, prior to sending to the wms.
 The most common error of this type, is a missing required field.
 These responses will have the format of an object with fields *status*, and *message*.
 These errors will create an error case in the Chem-Star Portal.
-Errors of this type will require the full payload to be corrected and  and will be the responsibility of the sending party to handle and correct!**
+Errors of this type will require the full payload to be corrected and will be the responsibility of the sending party to handle and correct!**

 #### Missing Required Field